 In short, PECM offers all the benefits of our ECM process – accuracy, quality, consistency and repeatability – with the added advantage of higher overall precision for specialized applications.

-At Extrude Hone we use PECM technology deliver high precision results to finished components.
+At Extrude Hone we use PECM technology equipment from PEMTec to deliver high precision results to finished components in our contract shops.

 How the PECM Process Works:

 - PECM drives the cathode into the workpiece while maintaining a tiny gap (up to 10µm) throughout the complete cycle time.
 The oscillating motion is required to ensure the electrolyte flushing exchange.

 - The DC pulse occurs only at the smallest gap.

 - The quality of the cathode and the gap conditions are controlled to ensure desired results.